 The service includes follow-up consultations with the participant, family, and/or caregiver of the participant within 18 hours of the initial call.
-Specialty Telehealth and Assessment Team services are unique in both provider qualifications and coverage within Medicaid and does not duplicate (but complements and links to) those services available in the state plan.
+Specialty Health Assessment and Coordination Services are unique in both provider qualifications and coverage within Medicaid and does not duplicate (but complements and links to) those services available in the state plan.
 The combination of required medical experience AND extensive expertise with people with intellectual disabilities, developmental disabilities, or autism is not included in state plan services and the consultative nature of the service distinguishes this service from other state plan benefits.
 The service does not duplicate supports coordination.
 The care coordination facilitated by this service becomes a part of rather than duplicating the service plan.
-Furthermore, this service provides clinically informed, disability specific medical advice and counseling to caregivers that is entirely distinct from any information provided by or available to the Supports Coordinators.
+Furthermore, this service provides clinically informed, disability specific medical advice and counseling to caregivers that is entirely distinct from any information provided by or available to the supports coordinators.

 The services are limited to additional services not otherwise covered under the state plan, including EPSDT, and must be consistent with waiver objectives of avoiding institutionalization.
-This service may be delivered during temporary travel per ODP's travel policy.